 If it's 20 miles from point A to B, for example, it's inevitable to come up with a different solution than walking.
 That's when we favor public transportation, second to walking.

-But if it’s a short distance and walking between neighborhoods in Europe is an option, for example, it’s our preference.
-We love to discover all the interesting things we can on foot, meandering through small walkways and alleyways where cars often can’t reach.
+But if it's a short distance and walking between neighborhoods in Europe is an option, for example, it's our preference.
+We love to discover all the interesting things we can on foot, meandering through small walkways and alleyways that cars often can't reach.